tsmx/nodejs-cloud-function-tutorial/README.md

 - Pass on the created secret as the `CONFIG_ENCRYPTION_KEY` environment variable to the cloud fucntion by adding `--set-secrets=CONFIG_ENCRYPTION_KEY=projects/[PROJECT-ID]/secrets/CONFIG_KEY:latest` to `gcloud functions deploy` (see package.json for a complete example call)

 That's it.
 The cloud function will now receive the key and the configuration values can be decrypted.

+## Summary

+Following this tutorial we now have a convenient configuration managament for a cloud fcuntion in GCP.
 - No secret is exposed in the code
 - Minimum dependency on the cloud provider with only one environment variable supplied
 - Full feature-set of JSON available in the configuration design (structuring, array, etc.)